fxlin/p2-concurrency/docs/vtune.md

 ssh -L 38881:127.0.0.1:38881 bfr4xr@granger2.cs.virginia.edu
 ```

 This technique is called SSH Tunneling, which transports data from the remote server to the local server.
-See [this](https://www.ssh.com/academy/ssh/tunneling) if you are more interested in.
+See [this](https://www.ssh.com/academy/ssh/tunneling) if you are interested in.

 > Note: You need two SSH connections with this task: one running **the VTune viewer** and another making a connection for **SSH tunneling**